serdave-eth/ferrariNFT-drm-encoding/README.md

 ## Description

-cenc_drm_content_protection_h264.py: encodes a video file in H.264 codec
+cenc_drm_content_protection_h264.py: encodes a video file in H.264 codec.
+Only encodes up to 1080p.
+Use this for DASH and HLS. cenc_drm_content_protection_h265.py: encodes a video file in H.265 codec.
+Encodes up to 4k.
+Use this only for HLS. cenc_drm_content_protection_vp9.py: encodes a video file in VP9 codec.
+Encodes up to 4k.
+Use this for DASH and HLS. demo.js: code for instantiating bitmovin player with correct stream file based on browser and other logic.

 ## How to run the script